Click here to see the numbers and origins of refugees hosted by Egypt.

 Hotline - Women's Support Programme: 010 0666 2404

-In addition, the Center has a program which specifically addresses violence against women through providing counselling an maintaining two 24 hour hotlines.
+In addition, the Center has a program which specifically addresses violence against women through providing counselling with two 24 hour hotlines.

-With regard to refugees, not only are the Center's services available to refugees who have been victims of torture, the Center has also participated in trainings for UNHCR staff.
+With regard to refugees, not only are the Center's services available to refugees who have been victims of torture, but the Center has also participated in training for UNHCR staff.